YangLiu9208/SAKDN/README.md

 [MMAct](https://mmact19.github.io/2019/)

 ## Codes
-The code is available now!.
+The code is available now!
 For example, in the UTD dataset:
 Step1: Extract the GAF images.
 Step2: Run 1_UTD_SemanticFusion.py to train the teacher model.